Lawson Arena: New arena

 In 2013, with rumors of a new ice arena swirling, Western Michigan athletic director Kathy Beauregard stated that Lawson will be the home of the Bronco's hockey team for the foreseeable future.
 She did not deny that renderings and feasibility studies were conducted, due to Lawson's age, and lack of fan amenities.

-Possible locations of a new arena could include downtown Kalamazoo (would be a multi-purpose facility), directly south of the current arena, or to the southeast corner of Stadium and Howard streets.
-But there is currently no plan to build a new arena.
-As of December 2017, Lawson Ice Arena is the oldest arena in the National Collegiate Hockey Conference, and the third smallest in capacity next to the Goggin Ice Center (3,200) in Oxford, Ohio and the Ed Robson Arena (3,407) in Colorado Springs, Colorado.
+In January 2024, Bill Johnston of the wealth management firm Greenleaf Trust announced that a new event center in downtown Kalamazoo was scheduled to break ground by the end of the year.
+As of September 2024, the 426,000-square-foot arena is projected to cost $300 million.
+The complex will feature an ice sheet, two basketball courts, a community space, two parking decks, and a multi-use event hall.
+It will play host to Western Michigan's hockey, men's basketball, and women's basketball teams, the Kalamazoo Wings of the ECHL, and other non-sporting events such as concerts.

 Tenants

 Men's ice hockey

 The men's hockey team has called Lawson home since its opening in 1974, and most of the facility upgrades have revolved around the hockey team.
 Almost all of the team's athletic and team training facilities are located within the arena.
 The arena is noted as one of the toughest to play within the NCHC, mainly due to the old-style design, and the Lawson Lunatics.